 Secondary objectives To assess the safety, tolerability and acceptability of amitriptyline used for prevention of PHN To compare shorter (<90 days) and longer-term (up to 12 months) outcomes of pain, quality of life and mental well-being (depression/anxiety) To evaluate the cost effectiveness of low dose amitriptyline to placebo for the prevention of PHN at 90 days To compare use of healthcare resources and analgesics Internal pilot Aim: To have recruited 225 patients across all centres by month nine of participant recruitment.
 Nested qualitative study Over two sub-studies, we will interview ~20 GPs and ~50 participants and audio-record a sample of recruitment conversations.
 Phase one will support and optimise the delivery of the trial with a focus on identifying modifiable barriers to recruitment.
 Phase two will seek to understand acceptability of the intervention and factors impacting retention, to aid interpretation, dissemination and implementation of the quantitative findings.
 Data will be audio-recorded, transcribed and analysed thematically, using both inductive and deductive coding Study within a trial Objective: To assess the effectiveness of a GP surgery-based education programme about shingles on participant recruitment Design: Cluster (GP surgery level) randomised controlled trial.
 Participants: Patient-facing staff at participating GP surgeries Intervention: "Whole practice" educational materials Outcome: Proportion of patients with shingles seen within 72 hours of onset of rash.
 Duration: First six months of participant recruitment.
-Study duration Funding start date: 1 July 2021 Anticipated duration: 52 months (total; subject to change) Anticipated end date: 31 October 2025 (subject to change)
+Study duration Funding start date: 1 July 2021 Study duration: 55 months (total) Study end date: 31 January 2026